 All Lies: History

 All Lies is Alan Ayckbourn's 86th produced full-length play and was written in 2021 during the Covid-19 pandemic.
-Its cast size of three and simple production were designed to accommodate the restrictions and challenges many small theatres in the UK were - and still are - facing as a result of the pandemic and lockdown restrictions.
+Its cast size of three and simple production were designed to accommodate the restrictions and challenges many small theatres in the UK were facing as a result of the pandemic and lockdown restrictions.

 The play was inspired by the rise of 'fake news' and how people lie about themselves.
 Alan was intrigued about how we occasionally lie, not out of malice but to impress someone else, particularly at the start of a relationship.
 Intrigued but realising that the concept would not stand up in the modern day when we can instantly check a lie through the internet, he decided to set the play during the 1950s when he was a teenager.